-- (3) Where approval is granted by the Director of Planning and Development, the airport operator shall submit a copy of that approval to the Authority and the airport operator and the Authority shall agree on an acceptable period for the airport development. - (4) A person who contravenes subsection (1) or (2) is guilty of an offence and is liable on summary conviction to a fine of \$50 000 or to imprisonment for 3 years or to both. - (5) In this section, "airport development" means a development that is carried out at an airport site that consists of - (a) constructing a new runway or extending the length of a runway; - (b) constructing a new building wholly or principally for use as a passenger terminal; - (c) extending a building that is wholly or principally for use as a passenger terminal; - (d) constructing a new taxiway where the extension significantly increases the capacity of the airport to handle movements of passengers, cargo or aircraft; - (e) constructing a new parking apron for loading and unloading of aircraft passengers or cargo; - (f) constructing a new cargo terminal; - (g) constructing new hangars, fuel farms, buildings used for in-flight catering, fire-fighting services, or aircraft maintenance facilities; or - (h) such other development as may be prescribed by regulations.
+- 70.(1) No person shall perform any development at an aerodrome without the relevant written approval in accordance with the Planning and Development Act, 2019 (Act 2019-5). - (2) Where written approval is granted in accordance with the Planning and Development Act, 2019 (Act 2019-5), the person shall submit a copy of the written approval to the Authority. - (3) A person who contravenes subsection (1) is guilty of an offence and is liable on summary conviction to a fine of \$50,000 or to imprisonment for 3 years or to both. - (4) In this section "development" means a development that is carried out at an aerodrome site that consists of - (a) constructing a new runway or extending the length of a runway; - (b) constructing a new building wholly or principally for use as a passenger terminal; - (c) extending a building that is wholly or principally for use as a passenger terminal; - (d) constructing a new taxiway where the extension significantly increases the capacity of the airport to handle movements of passengers, cargo or aircraft; - (e) constructing a new parking apron for loading and unloading of aircraft passengers or cargo; - (f) constructing a new cargo terminal; - (g) constructing new hangars, fuel farms, buildings used for in-flight catering, fire-fighting services or aircraft maintenance facilities; or - (h) such other development as may be prescribed by regulations.